Tripti-Kaur/Tripti-Kaur/README.md

 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2023 Goals: Start Contributing to Open Source projects
 - 📫 Reach me at **[k.tripti510@gmail.com](mailto:k.tripti510@gmail.com)**
+- 🙂 I'm open to internship roles and job opportunities

 ### Languages and Tools: